pullso/linkedin-bot/README.md

 2. Set LINKEDIN language to English.
 3. Install dependencies using `npm install` command.
 4. Create a `.env` file and fill in the required values.
-5. Set messages in `messages.js` file.
+5. Set messages in `modules/messages.js` file.
 Use `NAME` in messages.
 This will be replaced with name of your target.
+   Every
-Every time script choose 1 of message randomly
+   time script choose 1 of messages randomly
-6. Run the script using `node index.js`.
+6. Run the script using `node index.js` for use with visible browser or `node index.js --stealth` for invisible mode.

 ## Configuration
 The `.env` file should contain the following environment variables:
 - `LINKEDIN_LOGIN`: The email address associated with the LinkedIn account
 - `LINKEDIN_PASSWORD`: The password for the LinkedIn account
-- `SEARCH_URL`: The URL of the search results page on LinkedIn
+- `SEARCH_URL`: The URL of the search results page on LinkedIn. **Use 2nd and 1st circles in search.
+Not 3d!**
 - `MAX_PAGE`: The maximum number of pages to scrape
 - `TIMEOUT`: The maximum time (in milliseconds) to wait between requests
 - `MAX_CLICKED_PROFILES`: The maximum number of profiles to send connection requests to